PentesterAhmed/Hacking_Extensions/README.md

 Happy Hacking! 🚀🔐

+`

-**Note:** If you have more extensions that you find useful for Bug Bounty Hunting or ethical hacking, feel free to share them.
-Contributions are welcome!
+📢 **Note:** If you have more extensions to share, please contribute!
+  Feel free to fork this repository, add your favorite extensions with descriptions, and create pull requests to contribute.
+Let's make this collection even more comprehensive and valuable for the Bug Bounty community!

 ## Chrome Extensions: